 Disclosing your information to credit reporting bodies

-Recent changes to the Privacy Act mean that credit providers can now disclose more information about your credit history to credit reporting bodies, such as information about whether you make your required credit repayments on time.
-Credit providers will now be able to report and obtain more information about the credit individuals hold and how they repay their debt, beyond solely ‘negative information’ like defaults and other credit infringements.
+Changes to the National Consumer Credit Protection Act mean that credit providers must now disclose more information about your credit history to credit reporting bodies, such as information about whether you make your repayments on time.
+Credit providers will now be required to report and can obtain more information about the credit arrangements of individuals and how they repay their debt, beyond solely ‘negative information’ like defaults and other credit infringements.

-ANZ may disclose the following information about your credit to credit reporting bodies:
+ANZ discloses the following information about your credit to credit reporting bodies:

 - that ANZ provides credit to you;

 - the amount of credit provided to you;

 - if you have a hardship assistance arrangement and whether that arrangement is temporary or a permanent variation to your contract; and